 Other potential anal cancer symptoms are also connected with other, benign conditions.
 However, if a person is experiencing one or more of these issues, a medical professional should be consulted to ensure that the symptoms are not associated with malignancy (cancer).
 Some of these warning signs include:

-- Pain or pressure in the area around the anus
+- Itching in or around the anus

-- Itching or discharge from the anus
+- Abnormal discharge from the anus